 If you’re looking for the ideal Hawaiian town then make sure you spend a few days in Hana on your island vacation.
 What she lacks in size, she makes up for in beauty and grace.

 A red sand beach only accessed by scaling a cliff is in Hana and that’s only one of her many mysteries.
-Ten minutes before you reach Hana town on the road to Hana is ‘Waina’apapa State Park’ which contains a stunning black sand beach.
+Ten minutes before you reach Hana town on the road to Hana is ‘Waina’apapa State Park’ which contains one of the most beautiful beaches in Maui, a stunning black sand beach.

 Twenty minutes past Hana town you’ll reach the Kipahulu entrance to Haleakala National Park.
 Inside the park you can explore the seven sacred pools or embark on one of my favorite hikes on Maui, the Pipiwai Trail.